Infobox: Machine learning

 About 44.2% of Wikipedia articles contained an infobox in 2008, and about 33% in 2010.
 Automated semantic knowledge extraction using machine learning algorithms is used to "extract machine-processable information at a relatively low complexity cost".
 However, the low coverage makes it more difficult, though this can be partially overcome by complementing article data with that in categories in which the article is included.
 The French Wikipedia initiated the project Infobox Version 2 in May 2011.

 Knowledge obtained by machine learning can be used to improve an article, such as by using automated software suggestions to editors for adding infobox data.
 The iPopulator project created a system to add a value to an article's infobox parameter via an automated parsing of the text of that article.

 DBpedia uses structured content extracted from infoboxes by machine learning algorithms to create a resource of linked data in the Semantic Web; it has been described by Tim Berners-Lee as "one of the more famous" components of the linked data project.

 Machine extraction creates a triple consisting of a subject, predicate or relation, and object.
 Each attribute-value pair of the infobox is used to create an RDF statement using an ontology.
-This is facilated by the narrower gap between Wikipedia and an ontology than exists between unstructured or free text and an ontology.
+This is facilitated by the narrower gap between Wikipedia and an ontology than exists between unstructured or free text and an ontology.

 The semantic relationship between the subject and object is established by the predicate.
 In the example infobox, the triple ("crostata", type, "tart") indicates that a crostata is a type of tart.
 The article's topic is used as the subject, the parameter name is used as the predicate, and the parameter's value as the object.
 Each type of infobox is mapped to an ontology class, and each property (parameter) within an infobox is mapped to an ontology property.
 These mappings are used when parsing a Wikipedia article to extract data.

 Metadata

-By presenting the basic facts of an article within an infobox, also allows the facts to be presented in a machine-friendly way allowing extra functionality such as when a link to a wikipedia is pasted into a compatible program, instead of just the link itself being posted other information such as the articles image is posted too.
+Presenting the basic facts of an article within an infobox allows the facts to be presented in a machine-friendly way, allowing extra functionality such as when a link to a Wikipedia article is pasted into a compatible program; instead of just the link itself being posted, other information such as the article's lead image is also posted.